Carbs, carbs, carbs – they can be a big problem for many.

-Trust me, life is not over on a diabetic diet, there are substitutes for all your favorite foods, you just have to learn what they are and eat them instead.
+Life is not over on a diabetic diet, there are substitutes for all your favorite foods, you just have to learn what they are and eat them instead.

-Cheryl says: I learned that alternative foods are just as delicious as “normal” foods.
+Cheryl said: I learned that alternative foods are just as delicious as “normal” foods.
 I’ve lost 16 lbs since I went low carb.
 I’m not as fearful about eating fat.
 My daily blood sugar readings are slowly going down.
 Thank you for all of your efforts.

 Please pin or share this post, then keep reading!